SwayamBorateIIT/Ultrasound-Strain-Elastography/README.md

 ---

-## 📚 Dataset Citation
+## 📚 References

-To acknowledge the source of the dataset, please cite the following publication when using this work:
+### Dataset
+Our ultrasound data was sourced from the **IMPACT Laboratory at Concordia University**, specifically the *“Ultrasound Elastography Dataset for Unsupervised Training”* :contentReference[oaicite:1]{index=1}.

+### Model
+The core neural network architecture in this project is adapted from the **DICNet-corr unsupervised learning framework** :contentReference[oaicite:2]{index=2}, originally developed by `fead1`.
+DICNet‑corr is an unsupervised CNN-based method for 2D displacement measurement using digital image correlation.